mriiiron/salvia/README.md

 You're all set.

 > Note: I have not implemented local serving yet.
-Please use other methods to do local testing (e.g. IIS).
+Please use other methods to do local testing (e.g. IIS or httpd).

 ### Manually